 Winter Break on the Ranch

 Last year, I set an intent to write a cocktail post every Friday, as well as a ranch life post every Sunday.
 While I succeeded in the cocktail department, I failed in the ranch life department.
 This year, I am not going to worry about any more cocktails, and focus a bit more on sharing the day-to-day of living out here.
 In the sticks.
-With slow internet, and lots of cows.
+With slow internet, lots of cows, and sometimes no power.

 I read this book by John Mark Comer called Garden City, and it really changed my daily habits and thoughts about work.
 I consider Boxwood Avenue to be my ‘work’, and spend most of my time on the internet or on social media.
 Since this is also fun for me, it’s hard to turn it off.
 Over the past few months, I spent very little time up at the ranch with Greg because there’s no cell service up there, and I like to sleep in.
 I was also drunk from so many cocktail posts, just kidding ;).